payola/Payola/docs/user_guide.md

 - analytical plugins: They are modules that can be integrated into an analysis.
 They get a graph on input, transform it into another as they need and return another graph.
 - visual plugins: They receive a graph and visualise it by the implemented set of rules.

+### Data fetcher
+A data fecther is a subsystem, which is responsible for querying a data source for a data set.
+E.g, if you want to work with a set of data from the DBPedia, a data fecther will connect to the DBPedia SPARQL endpoint, query it with a SPARQL query and download the query result into the Payola for further proccessing.

 ## Basic usage